weikai-li/NORA/planetoid/readme.md

 ## About

 This directory contains codes for training GNN models on the Planetoid datasets.
-The GNN models are based on the implementations of the dgl library [1].
+The GNN models are based on the implementations of the [dgl](https://www.dgl.ai/) library [1].

 - GNN models included in this directory: GCN, GraphSAGE, GAT, GCNII
 - Datasets included in this directory: Cora, CiteSeer, PubMed

-[1] Wang, Minjie, et al. "Deep graph library: A graph-centric, highly-performant package for graph neural networks." *arXiv preprint arXiv:1909.01315* (2019).
+[1] Wang, Minjie, et al. "Deep graph library: A graph-centric, highly-performant package for graph neural networks." arXiv preprint arXiv:1909.01315 (2019).

-## Usage
+## Train the GNN models

 Training a node classification model: